In this video you'll learn:

 You should then focus on trying to reduce the biggest numbers.

-AC: Rather than trying to save money on how many cappuccinos you buy everyday… or, you know, going to Lidl instead of Waitrose… which is all very laudable; actually, the single easiest way… there are two things that are very easy to change if you’re willing to live in a less fashionable neighbourhood and perhaps a slightly smaller house or flat, is — number one — the biggest number is invariably the roof over your head.
+Andrew Craig: Rather than trying to save money on how many cappuccinos you buy everyday… or, you know, going to Lidl instead of Waitrose… which is all very laudable; actually, the single easiest way… there are two things that are very easy to change if you’re willing to live in a less fashionable neighbourhood and perhaps a slightly smaller house or flat, is - number one - the biggest number is invariably the roof over your head.

 And then the second one down the spreadsheet from that tends to be cars.